TI is committed to building stronger communities where we live and work around the world.

 - Grants to individuals, including scholarships

-- Organizations focused on a particular medical condition (e.g. cancer, heart disease, diabetes) unless in conjunction with a major TI employee fundraising drive
+- Organizations focused on a particular medical condition (e.g., cancer, heart disease, diabetes) unless in conjunction with an approved TI employee giving campaign

 - Organizations that discriminate based on race, color, religion, creed, disability, genetic information, national origin, gender, gender identity and expression, age, sexual orientation, marital status or veteran status